veyon/docs/admin/troubleshooting.rst

 Another cause of the error can be wrong or insufficient :ref:`authentication settings <RefAuthentication>`.
 For first tests you should select :ref:`logon authentication <ConfLogonAuthentication>` instead of :ref:`key file authentication <ConfKeyFileAuthentication>` on both computers.
 As soon as the authentication test is successful on the local computer external access will also work.

 If :ref:`key file authentication <ConfKeyFileAuthentication>` is used the key files on master and client computers must match exactly.
-On client computers the public key file must have exactly the same content as on the master computer.
+On client computers the public key file must have exactly the same content **and the same name** as on the master computer.
 If the access still fails the access permissions to the key files may be wrong.
 The Veyon Service needs to have read permissions on the *public key file* while the user of Veyon Master has to be able to read the *private key file*.
-If the problem persists the :ref:`key file directories <RefKeyFileDirectories>` of the key files should be deleted on all computers and a new keypair generated on the master computer.
+If the problem persists the :ref:`key file directories <RefKeyFileDirectories>` of the key files should be deleted on all computers and a new key pair generated on the master computer.
 The public key must then be imported again on all client computers.

 Settings for computer access control
 ++++++++++++++++++++++++++++++++++++

 An incorrect configuration of computer access control can also lead to computers being inaccessible.
 Initially it's recommended to disable :ref:`computer access control <ComputerAccessControl>` completely using the Veyon Configurator.
-This allows determining which method for computer access control is possibly incorrectly configured.
+This allows you to determine which method of computer access control may be configured incorrectly.

 If :ref:`authorized user groups for computer access <RefAuthorizedUserGroups>` are used you should check whether the list of authorized user groups is complete and whether the accessing user is a member of one of these user groups.